7 minute read

 Solving Problems Versus Speaking Specs

 How unfair to both buyer and seller!
-Product positioning and the subsequent marketing materials and sales tools should explain the value and use specifications to support our promises.
-It should be clear enough to convey this message to our sales teams and, if necessary, to the buyer.
+Product positioning documents, marketing materials and sales tools should explain the value of a product.
+The specifications are only there to support the promises.

 Compare these two product descriptions posted on eBay for the same product: